RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 ### Overview
 Our goal for this project is to create a web interface for Hestia.
 This web interface, which is hosted on a central server, should allow users to log in and connect to their local Hestia servers.
 This allows users to interact with their home automation system remotely.

 A Hestia server is a *controller* that manages a set of *peripherals*.
 Those peripherals are the devices to be automated.
-These could for example be lights, locks, or any other programmable devices.
+These could, for example, be lights, locks, or any other programmable devices.
 This is possible because Hestia is designed to be peripheral independent via a plugin infrastructure.

-Additionally, the client would like to have a *marketplace*, where independed creators can submit plugins to be made available to other Hestia users.
+Additionally, the client would like to have a *marketplace*, where independent creators can submit plugins to be made available to other Hestia users.

 The clients have created this system using the REST API.
 This decouples our work from the underlying infrastructure of Hestia.
 ## General Overview of the System